 For global mobility leaders of multinational organizations, benchmarking your global mobility policies and practices against those of other global organizations and industry peers can be a powerful tool for reflecting on your current approach and planning how to prepare your talent mobility program for the future.
-To help, KPMG International conducts an ongoing annual survey of global mobility policies and practices of multinational organizations.
-While the number of participants continues to grow, the resulting database is already believed to be one of the most robust of its kind on a global scale, with input from over 375 multinational organizations in more than 25 countries and/or territories.
+To help, KPMG International conducts this annual survey of global mobility policies and practices of multinational organizations.
+While the number of participants continues to grow, the resulting database is already believed to be one of the most robust of its kind on a global scale.

-The data offers insights into global mobility programs and how they are evolving in terms of mobility, tax and immigration policies, structure, governance, priorities, performance measures, using technology and automation, and more.
+The data offers insights into global mobility programs and how they are evolving in terms of mobility, tax and immigration policies, structure, governance, priorities, performance measures, technology, robotics, automation, international remote working and more

-A look into how global mobility programs are evolving based on the survey results from over 375 multinational organizations in more than 25 jurisdictions worldwide.
+A look into how global mobility programs are evolving based on the survey results from over 100 multinational organizations in jurisdictions worldwide.

 What do the latest results tell us?

-The results of this year’s Global Assignment Policies and Practices (GAPP) survey shed light on how global mobility programs are evolving.
+The results of this year’s Global Assignment Policies and Practices (GAPP) Survey sheds light on how global mobility programs are continually evolving.
 In addition to compliance and global risk management, supporting the organization’s business objectives, controlling program costs and being adaptable to changing business requirements are clearly the top priorities for today’s global mobility leaders.
-The global talent mobility function's contribution to strategic value also now seems to be taking priority; being recognized as a trusted advisor and partner to the business playing a critical role in attracting, mobilizing, engaging, developing, and retaining global talent.
+The global talent mobility function’s contribution to strategic value for the organization has taken priority; being recognized as a trusted advisor and collaborator to the business.

 Benchmark your organization today!